+The software part of the TOE consists of the cryptographic libraries RSA and EC and the supporting Toolbox and Base libraries and the optional Flash Translation Layer (FTL).
+The FTL can be used to communicate with the optional external Flash-memory.
+If RSA or EC or Toolbox is part of the shipment, the Base Library is automatically included.
 The RSA library is used to provide a high-level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
+The routines are used for the generation of RSA key pairs (RsaKeyGen), RSA signature verification (RsaVerify), RSA signature generation (RsaSign) and RSA modulus recalculation (RsaModulus).
 The hardware Crypto2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as object code.
 The RSA library can perform RSA operations from 512 to 4096 bits.
-The key lengths below 1024 bits are not included in the certificate.
+Part of the evaluation are the RSA straight operations with key lengths from 1024 bits to 2048 bits, and the RSA CRT operations with key lengths of 1024 bits to 4096 bits.
+Note that key lengths below 1024 bits are not included in the certificate.